mattvr/syrinj/README.md

 from your MonoBehaviour (replace `this` with `myMonoBehaviour` if called externally) when you want the annotations to be evaluated.

-* The Provides/Inject attributes are still in development and will not yet function exactly as expected.
+* The Provides/Inject attributes are still in development and are not fully functioning yet.
+If you choose to use them, ensure your providers are evaluated before injected members (by going to Edit --> Project Settings --> Script Execution order *and* ordering provider classes above injected classes in the inspector view).
+This step will not be required in a future version.

 ---